polca/premise/docs/getting_started/overview.rst

 External data dependencies
 ----------------------------

-Beyond IAM scenario files, *premise* relies on curated external datasets and additional inventories for several sectors.
+Beyond IAM scenario files, *premise* uses external datasets and additional inventories for several sectors.
 These are packaged in the repository under ``premise/data`` and include: